 Cannabis Helps My Crohns

 For 20 years I’ve experienced daily bowel problems.
 And lived a drug & alcohol-free life.
-But my Berkeley, California doctor recommended I try to vaporize, and now I know cannabis helps my Crohns.
+But my Berkeley, California doctor recommended I check out a marijuana directory, and now I know cannabis helps my Crohns.

 How cannabis helps my Crohns